frankaemika/docs/source/libfranka.rst

     The low-pass filter and the rate limiter are robustness features against packet losses to be used **after** you have already designed a smooth motion generator or controller.
-    For the first tests of a new control loop we strongly recommend to deactivate this features.
+    For the first tests of a new control loop we strongly recommend to deactivate these features.
     Filtering and limiting the rate of a nonsmooth signal can yield instabilities or unexpected behavior.
 Too many packet losses can also generate unstable behavior.